naivete5656/STRank/README.md

 ## Training and evaluation on real dataset
 Data preparation:
-Our experimetns used [Hest 1k](https://github.com/mahmoodlab/HEST/tree/main) dataset.
+Our experimetns used [HEST-1k](https://github.com/mahmoodlab/HEST/tree/main) dataset.
 Before execute our experiments, you should get permittion.

 Execute all experiments